Men’s Fitness Over 50 – Introduction

 To my surprise, within three months of starting Hashi Mashi, I was already down 30 pounds, which seemed impossible.

 Six months after having begun to eat real food and avoid everything else, along with doing just a few core resistance training exercises like deadlifts, squats, and pushups, my 50-inch waist was all of a sudden 32 inches.

 I felt so much better, looked different, could finally wear clothing without the dreaded overhang, and had not counted one calorie, point, or portion size.

 The answer is that getting fit over 50 is not that complicated, just as fitness at any age is probably not that complicated either.

 We have made it complicated because we are accustomed to eating food that never existed in nature and is a processed creation of sugar, hydrogenated fat, salt, color, and slick packaging.

 I started Hashimashi.com because I wanted to share what I experienced with others who are in the same battle for health.

-By the end of 10 months, I had lost 75 pounds, and my whole life started to change for the better.
+By the end of only 6 months, I had dropped 75 pounds, and my whole life started to change for the better.